-How to Install a New Door Lock / Change an Existing Door Lock
+How to Prepare a Door to Install a Door Lock

-Installing a door lock can be rather simple or complex, but with the right guidance, any homeowner can install or replace a door lock.
-In this article we teach you how to fresh install a new lock (drilling the holes needed) or simply changing a door lock by removing and replacing with a new lock.
+Installing a door lock can be rather complex, but with the right guidance, any homeowner can install a door lock.
+In this article we teach you how to prepare a door for a fresh installation of a new door lock (that is, how to drill the door).
+If you are simply replacing a door lock, check out our article “How to Replace a Door Lock.”

 But how do you install a deadbolt when there’s no hole?
 I’m going to tell you.
-These instructions are general and will work for knobs or deadbolts on wood, fiberglass, or steel doors.
+These instructions are general and will work for the installation of knobs or deadbolts on wood, fiberglass, or steel doors.

 - A new deadbolt lock and you may need batteries if you are installing an electronic lock.